 Gram conversions may vary depending on the exact ingredient used, ie all purpose vs spelt have different measurements.
 Although this recipe is pretty forgiving, use this Ingredient Weight Chart from King Arthur to ensure you have the correct measurement for your exact ingredient (or do a quick google search if your ingredient isn’t listed).

 RECOMMENDED EQUIPMENT: I love this silpat or parchment paper to line my baking sheets.
 And using a tablespoon trigger cookie scoop (affiliate links) helps keep the cookies uniform when scooping.
-For more of my favorite cooking tools, shop my kitchen essentials.

 Nutritional values are estimates only.
 See our full nutrition disclosure here.